cdl-mint/mde4dts/00 Documentation of Search.md

 ![Screenshot of the year selection in IEEE Xplore](./pics/search_ieee_config.PNG)

 # ACM
-26 Search Results by performing the following procedure on April 3rd 2024
+50 Search Results by performing the following procedure on April 3rd 2024

 1. Go to https://dl.acm.org/search/advanced
-2. Select "The ACM Full-Text Collection as Database
+2. Select "The ACM Guide to Computing Literature"
 3. Enter the following String in the textfield to the left of "Anywhere" in the "Search Within" field:
 ```
 (